Now that President Obama’s time in office has come to an end (that’s so wonderful to write!), everyone is hearing a lot of spin about his “legacy.”

-Yet the reality is, under Obama our nations has seen some of its worst days in recent history.
+Yet the reality is, under Obama our nation has seen some of its worst days in recent history.
 Racial tensions haven’t been this bad in decades.
 Health care and job opportunities are a wreck.
 Threat of terrorism has grown exponentially.

 But perhaps the best figure for our ailing nation is the national debt.
 CNS News reports the U.S. Treasury’s latest numbers:

 The federal debt climbed by more than a trillion dollars during 2016, according to data released today by the U.S. Treasury…